Percedal15019/AI-Automation/README.md

 <br>

-**🔴 NOTE:**
+> [!NOTE]

-1. To enable the Gmail API, it would have to enable it from the [Google Cloud](https://cloud.google.com), search for Gamil and enable it from there.\
+> 1. To enable the Gmail API, it would have to enable it from the [Google Cloud](https://cloud.google.com), search for Gamil and enable it from there.\
-2. Remember to save your Accounts Client Id and Clint Secret to a safe place.
+> 2. Remember to save your Accounts Client Id and Clint Secret to a safe place.
-3. Sometimes the [News Fetcher](https://newsapi.org) may give the latest news (I think thats for the paid plan but it still gives a valid and correct news)
+> 3. Sometimes the [News Fetcher](https://newsapi.org) may give the latest news (I think thats for the paid plan but it still gives a valid and correct news)
-4. Also, its recommended to use [Postgres Chat Memory](https://www.postgresql.org/) as it is more reliable for future proofing.
+> 4. Also, its recommended to use [Postgres Chat Memory](https://www.postgresql.org/) as it is more reliable for future proofing.

 <br>